zachvalenta/jvns.ca/content/post/2017-08-05-how-kubernetes-certificates-work.markdown

-I don't have too much to say about this except -- we learned pretty quickly that having too many auth methods in your API server ("accept client certificates OR an authenticating proxy OR a token OR...") makes things confusing & complicated, it's probably better to pick a small number (like 1 or 2?) of authentication methods your API server supports because it makes it easier to debug problems and understand your security model.
+I don't have too much to say about this except -- we learned pretty quickly that having too many auth methods in your API server ("accept client certificates OR an authenticating proxy OR a token OR...") makes things confusing.
+It's probably better to pick a small number (like 1 or 2?) of authentication methods your API server supports because it makes it easier to debug problems and understand your security model.

-### serviceaccount private keys
+### serviceaccount private keys (which aren't signed by a certificate authority)

 ```
 # API server argument